echo3/echo3/README.md

 ### Client-Side JavaScript API
-  The entirity of the Echo framework has been ported to JavaScript, such that applications may be developed entirely in JavaScript and function entirely without any server round trips.
-This allows to shift between Server-Side and Client-Side Web Application paradigms.
-  The API of the client-side version is similar to the server-side framework.
+  The Echo framework is available to applications developed entirely within the web browser by using the client-side JavaScript API.
+The API of the client-side version is similar to the server-side framework and as such employs an API design that should be somewhat familiar to desktop application developers.

 * Delayed Batch Rendering
     The client application framework renders changes to its component hierarchy